CollectionBuilder/cb-examples/pages/about.md

 ### Add Your Project

 Do you have a CollectionBuilder project to be featured in this collection?
-We encourage anyone who is interested in adding their digital collection to the site to fill out the form below.
+We encourage anyone who is interested in adding their digital collection to this site to fill out the form below.

 {% include feature/button.html text="Submit your Project" link="https://forms.gle/k1fsqiRPo71uULfo8" size="lg my-3" centered=true color="outline-dark" target="_blank"  %}